Academic Policies

 In addition to campus resources such as the Counseling and Psychological Services (CAPS) website, visiting the YOU@UNLV website, you may now call or text 988 or chat online if you or someone you know is in crisis and in need of support.

-There are a number of mental health resources and counseling services offered by the community and UNLV as we move forward in the Spring semester.
-You are encouraged to fill out the Student Support Form to get connected to UNLV’s many student support resources.
+There are a number of mental health resources and counseling services offered by the community and UNLV.
+Students facing severe hardship or in need of special assistance are encouraged to fill out the Student Support Form to get connected to UNLV’s many student support resources.
 Student Counseling & Psychological Services (CAPS) also offers a wide range of services to the campus community.
 You can reach them at 702-895-3627 to schedule an appointment.
 The RebelSAFE app and alert messages provide emergency information and instructions to protect yourself during an emergency.
 To ensure you receive immediate alerts about campus emergencies, update your contact information to receive notifications via text and voicemail on your cell phone.
 Please continue to check in at UNLV Strong for regular updates to campus operations, campus resources, and other information.